coreflexive/workbench/README.md

 Each derivation directory contains its Typst source and compiled PDF.
 Shared Typst helpers are in `lib/`.

+PDFs typically begin with a theory index listing parameters, assumptions, definitions, and observations.
+Proofs of observations follow as structured calculations.

 This is a working archive.